 and question common approaches.

-This is especially true for the extraterrestrial construction with altered
+This is especially true for extraterrestrial constructions with altered

 gravity, intense radiation and limited resources.